-That means Netflix, BBC iPlayer, Demand 5, Plex - for those with home stored content they want to stream - and many more are available on the store.
+That means Netflix, BBC iPlayer, My5, Plex - for those with home stored content they want to stream - and many more are available on the store.

 Bar 4K video, just about everything the Fire TV STB can do the Fire TV Stick can too.
-It's not as quick in operation, but still trounces the Roku Streaming Stick thanks to having much higher spec processing on board.
-It also has dual-band Wi-Fi, so will connect over a greater distance to the Chromecast, say, and be more stable.
+It's just not as quick in operation.
+It does have dual-band Wi-Fi though, so will connect over a greater distance to the Chromecast, say, and be more stable.

 It is capable of 1080p output with 7.1 audio through the HDMI.
 And you can even take it on holiday with you as Amazon has added a cunning way for you to input room and log-in details for connection to hotel Wi-Fi.